-This year marks the 20th anniversary of Fight Club, David Fincher's magnificent adaptation of Chuck Palahniuk's novel about a white-collar office worker who teams up with a soap manufacturer to form an underground fight club.
-The film is remembered for a variety of reasons, from the tight script, broody visuals and tremendous performances, but one that continues to stand out is Brad Pitt's rig in the prime of his career.
+This year marks the 20th anniversary of Fight Club, David Fincher’s magnificent adaptation of Chuck Palahniuk’s novel about a white-collar office worker who teams up with a soap manufacturer to form an underground fight club.
+The film is remembered for a variety of reasons, from the tight script, broody visuals and tremendous performances, but one that continues to stand out is the chiselled Brad Pitt Fight Club rig from the prime of his career.

 As the eccentric soap salesman Tyler Durden, Pitt is almost unrecognisable from previous roles.
-While he still sports movie star good looks, Pitt's body is a chiselled work of art that's hard to take your eyes off.
-Even now some two decades later, Pitt's body transformation is one few others have achieved, but if you're willing to give it a crack, here's what you need to do to obtain such a striking figure.
+While he still sports movie star good looks, Pitt’s body is a sharpened work of art that’s hard to take your eyes off.
+Even now some two decades later, Brad Pitt’s Fight Club body transformation is one few others have achieved, but if you’re willing to give it a crack, here’s what you need to do to obtain such a striking figure.

 Pitt used a semi-bodybuilding type workout, meaning lots of repetitious exercises targeting certain areas of the body, such as chest, arms and legs.
 He would train one muscle group a day for four days before completing cardio workouts the final two days, with Sunday his rest day.

 Bench press – 25, 15 & 8 reps @ 75, 88, 100 kgs

 Nautilus press – 15 reps @ 36, 45, 60 kgs

 Incline press – 15 reps @ 36, 45, 60 kgs

 Pec deck – 15 reps @ 27, 31, 36 kgs

 Seated rows – 3 sets @ 34, 36, 39 kgs

 Lat pull downs – 3 sets @ 61, 68, 75 kgs